 With increasing age, there is a marked decrease in our loved one’s immune systems.
 Furthermore, it can make them susceptible to infections and inflammatory diseases.
-A robust immune system is necessary for protecting the body against foreign bacteria and viruses.
-Unfortunately, we live in a world that is constantly exposed to a wide range of infectious agents.
+A robust immune system protects the body against foreign bacteria and viruses.
+Unfortunately, we live in a world constantly exposed to various infectious agents.
 And this can play havoc if not controlled in time.
 While age is just one factor for a poor immune system, there are several other factors, such as:

-With age, your loved one may find it challenging to cook a nutritious meal alone, especially if they live alone.
+With age, your loved one may find cooking a nutritious meal alone challenging, especially if they live alone.
 However, you can help them and educate them about the foods they need to include in their daily meals.
-Also, various services can deliver healthy, nutritious meals to your loved ones if they can no longer cook for themselves.
+Also, various services can deliver healthy, nutritious meals to your loved ones if they can no longer cook.

-Pumpkin seeds are rich in fiber, protein, and zinc, which is an excellent source for building strong immunity in elderly individuals.
+Pumpkin seeds are rich in fiber, protein, and zinc, which makes them an excellent source for building strong immunity in elderly individuals.
 In addition, pumpkin seeds are pretty good for evening-time healthy snacks, as there are low in calories.

 Eating healthy can be a tricky affair for our loved ones.
-The knowledge about nutritious foods and the task of cooking a nutritious meal can become overwhelming.
+The knowledge about nutritious foods and cooking a nutritious meal can become overwhelming.

 Essential nutrients for our loved ones

-As our parents get older, getting the right amount of nutrients can become challenging.
+Getting the right amount of nutrients can become challenging as our parent’s age.
 With age, the desire to eat decreases.
-Also, there is a lack of calories combined with a deficiency in other nutrients.
-Furthermore, as one ages, their iages, capability to absorb nutrients is.
-All these are also prominent decrease factors that make nutrient deficiency a common problem among the elderly.
+Also, there is a lack of calories and other nutrients.
+Furthermore, as one age, their capability to absorb nutrients is diminished.
+All these are also prominent decrease factors that make nutrient deficiency a common problem among older people.